 This quandary is perfectly encapsulated in the 2002 episode of Star Trek: Voyager entitled “Author, Author.”
-As the twentieth episode of Voyager’s final season, “Author, Author” had a momentous question to ask surrounding Voyager’s Doctor.
+As the 20th episode of Voyager’s final season, “Author, Author” had a momentous question to ask surrounding the Voyager’s Doctor.

-Still, Voyager’s mission over seven seasons was to return to Earth, and the closer they get the more the question of what would happen to The Doctor comes to mind.
+Still, Voyager’s mission was to return to Earth, and the closer they get, the more the question of what would happen to The Doctor comes to mind.
 Over the seasons, it was speculated that he’d be decompiled, or sent to work like the other decommissioned EMH Mark 1s.

-Star Trek: Voyager takes place in the 24th century.
-We don’t have Emergency Medical Holograms, and computer programs aren’t sophisticated enough to generate their artistry on the same level as The Doctor, but watching “Author, Author” over eighteen years after it first aired it is starting to feel like tech is inching closer and closer to this legal question.
+Star Trek: Voyager takes place in the 24th Century.
+We don’t have Emergency Medical Holograms, and computer programs aren’t sophisticated enough to generate their artistry on the same level as The Doctor, but watching “Author, Author” nearly two decades after it first aired, it is starting to feel like tech is inching closer and closer to this legal question.

 There’s been no shortage of computer-generated art over the years.
 Computers have been generating crude versions of artwork, or assisting as tools to help artists in the creation of work since the 1970s.
 Today, machine learning and other algorithms means that computers can write or create the art themselves.
 Yet despite the prevalence of machines that learn and analyze a user’s behavior, copyright for machines is still out of reach.

 In March 2019, the National Copyright Office updated the Compendium of U.S. Copyright Practices, 3rd Edition with the following text regarding claims to copyright, "The U.S. Copyright Office will refuse to register a claim in a work that is created through the operation of a machine or process without sufficient human interaction, even if the design is randomly generated."